What is the mission of AMD?

 Does AMD publish simulation studies?

 A simulation study is suitable for submission to AMD to the extent that its assumptions are grounded in empirical evidence regarding important phenomena or processes.
 Simulations that produce novel insights into the dynamics of systems are particularly relevant.
+For an example of a simulation study published in AMD see the study by Lyneis & Sturman below:

 Can I submit a qualitative study to AMD, and if so, how does a qualitative study submitted to AMD differ from one that might be better suited for another AOM journal?